TianlunHu/My-ORB-SLAM/README.md

 A sparse 3D Map and motion trajectory could be recovered from the saved data, however, ORB_SLAM itself can't determine this real scale and real orientation of the trajectory.
 More advanced algoriothm should be used in this case.

-### ---- The Examples of these data could be found in 'resulting_txt' folder ----